alejeindrox/alejeindrox/game/warrior/level-1-error-1.md

 # ❌ Wrong Choice: Variable Vortex

 You renamed every variable to `data`, `data1`, and `data2`.
-For a moment, it felt cleaner… until you realized even the linter refused to help you.
+For a moment, it felt cleaner… until you realized even the Code Oracle refused to help you.

 The Demon of Callback Hell laughs in the shadows.
 He feeds on ambiguity, and you've just served him a full-course meal.